vhcd/vhcd.github.io/_posts/2022-02-14-scenario-authoring.md

 As for testing, programming the ego behavior, like any other scenario car, plus some bsaic time dilation, and we've managed to significantly reduce testing time and frustration.

 And as with everything in our platform, we're constantly improving, and always trying to make things better for everyone involved.
-The trigger-volume-time-dilation were implemented... this morning!
+The trigger-volume-time-dilation Blueprint was implemented... this morning!

 [0]: https://docs.unrealengine.com/4.27/en-US/Basics/Actors/Triggers/
 [flow]: https://github.com/MothCocoon/FlowGraph